Applicant Interview Information

 Free Online Course to help with your interview

-We have developed a free online course, Stress-Free University Interviews, available to students who have offers of interviews at the University for interviewing subjects.
-It will help you make the most of your skills, build confidence, and enable you to practice those all important interview techniques.
+We’ve developed a free online course, Stress-Free University Interviews, for students who have received interview offers from the University for interviewing subjects.
+The course is designed to help you make the most of your skills, build confidence, and practice those all-important interview techniques.